cit-upenn/cit-591-projects-fall-2016-lyric_search/README.md

 		- lyrics end then a line of html with " MxM banner" is after it.

 # Ideas/thoughts
-- Use a simple search bar in a gui similar to the google search engine
+- Decide if we want a gui or command line.
-- Can we build this using a simple gui?
+- Can we build a simple search bar similar to google search using Java Swing?